-(i) Admission to the Visitors' Galleries of the Rajya Sabha is regulated in pursuance of rule 264 of the Rules of Procedure and Conduct of Business in the Rajya Sabha.

-- (ii) Admission Cards are required for the following galleries:

-- (a) Distinguished Visitors' Gallery (DVG);

-- (b) Public Gallery; and
+- (i) Admission to the Visitors' Galleries of the Rajya Sabha is regulated in pursuance of rule 264 of the Rules of Procedure and Conduct of Business in the Rajya Sabha. - (ii) Admission Cards are required for the following galleries: - (a) Distinguished Visitors' Gallery (DVG); and - (b) Public Gallery.

-- (c) Press Gallery.

-(a) Distinguished Visitor's Gallery(DVG)
+(a) Distinguished Visitor's Gallery (DVG)

-The Distinguished Visitors' Gallery is intended for use by the Members of State Legislatures in India, ex-Members of Central Legislature or of Parliament, wives/husbands/children of sitting Members of Parliament, high officials, men of standing in public life, Members of the Diplomatic Corps, distinguished visitors from foreign countries and Governors of States in India and the like.
-Cards for admission to this Gallery may be obtained by Members on application addressed to the Secretary-General in the prescribed form in accordance with the regulations made in that behalf.
-The application form may be left in the Notice Office and the Card may be collected, when it is ready.
+The Distinguished Visitors' Gallery is intended for use by the Members of State Legislatures in India (MLA/MLC), ex-Members of Central Legislature or of Parliament, Spouse/Children of sitting Members of Parliament, high officials of Government of India and State Governments, men of standing in public life, Members of the Diplomatic Corps, distinguished visitors from foreign countries and Governors of States in India and the like.
+Cards for admission to this Gallery may be obtained by Members on application addressed to the Secretary-General in the prescribed form available in Notice Office and on Rajya Sabha website in accordance with the regulations made in that behalf.
+The application form may be left in the Notice Office by 3 P.M. on the working day preceeding the date of sitting for which the cards are required and the Cards may be collected, when it is ready, from the Centralised Pass Issue Cell (CPIC) of Rajya Sabha.

-(b) Public Gallery(PG)
+(b) Public Gallery (PG)